11Kira/CinemaDB/README.md

-Simple Android application that features basic integration from themoviedb.org opensource API using purely Jetpack Compose
+Simple Android application that features API integration and display from `themoviedb.org` using MVVM, Coroutines, Dagger Hilt, Retrofit and purely Jetpack Compose for UI components